 No meat should not mean no taste When I started to move toward more plant-based meals, I knew pasta sauce would be an issue.
 Who doesn’t love a big old plate of spaghetti?
 Wonderful stuff.
 But vegetarian pasta sauce?
 Hmm.
 At a restaurant this typically means just a tomato (marinara) sauce to coat your noodles.
 Tastes great, but that’s a meal of 100% simple carbs.
 That will not satisfy an appetite, unless you’re training for the Iron Man.
 What goes into this Vegetarian Pasta Sauce I wanted a better solution.
 My sauce had to be tomato-based, it needed protein and

-Halloween is almost here and while costumes and candy distribution get top priority, don’t forget to have fun at meal time!
+Halloween meals should be fun Halloween is almost here and while costumes and candy distribution get top priority, don’t forget to have fun at meal time!
 I make stuffed peppers every year, and love to carve Jack O’ Lantern faces into each pepper.
 It takes only a few extra minutes and turns an everyday meal into a Halloween treat.
 Spooky good!
-For a meal as iconic as stuffed peppers, I turn to a trusted source: Betty Crocker.
+How to make stuffed peppers For a meal as iconic as stuffed peppers, I turn to a trusted source: Betty Crocker.
 Betty tells us to make our stuffing from one pound of ground beef, one cup of rice, a